TheSeaCook/tape2esxdos/README.md

 hardware required.

-t2esx utility is intended to transfer data to the ZX Spectrum via the MIC port without any additional hardware.
+t2esx utility is intended to transfer data to the ZX Spectrum via the EAR port without any additional hardware.
 If you have the means to play back TAP files, t2esx allows you to transfer any arbitrary amount of raw data (theoretical upper limit – 1G).
 Utility provided in two flavours – “regular” 48k programme and the esxdos dot command.
 There are no other